marcominerva/ChatGptNet/README.md

     builder.Services.AddChatGpt(options =>
     {
         options.ApiKey = "";
+        options.Organization = null;
         options.MessageLimit = 16;  // Default: 10
         options.MessageExpiration = TimeSpan.FromMinutes(5);    // Default: 1 hour
     });

 The API Key can be obtained in the [User settings](https://platform.openai.com/account/api-keys) page of your OpenAI account.
+For users who belong to multiple organizations, you can also specify which organization is used.
+Usage from these API requests will count against the specified organization's subscription quota.

 ChatGPT is aimed to support conversational scenarios: user can talk to ChatGPT without specifying the full context for every interaction.
 However, conversation history isn't managed by OpenAI, so it's up to us to retain the current state. **ChatGptNet** handles this requirement using a MemoryCache that stores messages for each conversation.
 The behavior can be set using the following properties: